ljacquin/wiser/README.md

   random_effect_vars = "Genotype"
 )

-# ➡️ Compute WISER-estimated phenotypes using estimate_wiser_phenotype() with optimized values for
+# ➡️ Compute WISER-estimated breeding values using estimate_wiser_breeding_value() with optimized values for
 # whitening_method and alpha_

 # 📌⚠️ Highly recommended: increase memory size as specified below with options() before using